nogibjj/jdc154_week_7/user_guide.md

 Note: This should also be possible when running `make setup_package`
 ![alt text](images/setup.png)

-By doing so, we can now run the project as an executable via `etl_query`
+Now we can run the project as an executable with `etl_query`

 ## Usage